 At this point, we are halfway through the procure-to-pay cycle.
 The shipment notice includes all the details, like a description of the goods and the shipment date.

 The company receives the goods from the supplier.
-The materials or services obtained are inspected to check the quality of the materials.
+The materials or services obtained are inspected to check the quality and quantity of the materials.
 Goods receipt will be raised against the PO.

 But if there are discrepancies, the company can contact the vendor and ask for a refund or replacement.